 I. Name and Affiliations

-The name of the organization is the Harris County Green Party.
-In various places within this document, it shall be referred to as "the Party."
+The name of the organization is the Harris County Green Party, also referred to as "the Party" within this document.
 The Party is affiliated with, and represented in, the Green Party of Texas (GPTX) and the Green Party of the United States (GPUS).

 II.
 Purpose and Values